 - 1. Use the Start/End of Field gesture to quickly move the Insertion Point to the Start of the Text field. - 2.
 Use the Move Forward gesture (One Finger Swipe Down) to move the Insertion Point to the "F" of the word First. - 3.
-Now perform a Move Backward gesture (One Finger Swipe Up) so that VoiceOver repeats the letter F of the word "first".
-The Insertion Point will now be directly before the letter "F". - 4.
-Type the characters "v", as in Victor, "e", "r", "y" and one blank space to separate it from the word First.

-5. Activate the Done Button to finish editing and hide the keyboard.
+Now perform a Move Backward gesture (One Finger Swipe Up) so that VoiceOver repeats the letter F of the word "first". - 4.
+Type the characters "v", as in Victor, "e", "r", "y" and one blank space to separate it from the word First. - 5.
+Activate the Done Button to finish editing and hide the keyboard.